 Farkhonda ARZOOABY, director of the Partaw Cultural House, is a journalist, writer, and human rights activist in the northern Afghan city of Mazar-i-Sharif.
 She is the editor of the Dari monthly, Partaw, published by the Partaw Cultural House.
 She is currently a fourth-year student in the Department of Dari Literature at the Faculty of Languages and Literature of Balkh University.
 She studies Dari literature, including the works of Rumi.
 Her research articles on Rumi have been published and broadcast by the Dari daily Hasht-i-Subh and Deutsche Welle.
 She has also collected and compiled the Dari poems of youth in Mazar-i-Sharif under the titles Drang dar Rang (Focus on Color) and Farda Waraq Bezan (Look forward to Future).

-The Same Gate conference has been documented in two formats:
+The Same Gate conference has been documented in tHREE formats:

 Born in Iran, Mohsen EMADI is the award-winning author of four collections of poetry published in Spain and in Iran, and four books of translations.
 He is the founder of the web gallery The Persian Anthology of World Poetry, featuring more than 300 world poets, and translators.
 He writes for the Encyclopedia of Iranian folklore, Ketab Kuche.
 He has been featured at many international poetry festivals, including the International Poetry Festival of Moncayo, Mahalta International Poetry Festival,The International Symposium on Rumi (Turkey), and International Symposium on Nietzsche (Finland).
 He was awarded Primeo de Poesia de Miedo in 2010 and IV Beca de Antonio Machado in 2011.
 Presently, he lives in Mexico City.